 So far August, so good.
 Let's keep this up, shall we?
-Let's just keep on offering up a whole bunch of awesome Things to Do for the rest of the week, things like hanging out in John Legend's living room Past Event Like List , wading through the zombie apocalypse one last time with George A. Romero Past Event Like List , visiting the recently re-opened Oregon Jewish Museum Past Event Like List , and more!
+Let's just keep on offering up a whole bunch of awesome Things to Do for the rest of the week, things like hanging out in John Legend's living room Past Event List , wading through the zombie apocalypse one last time with George A. Romero Past Event List , visiting the recently re-opened Oregon Jewish Museum Past Event List , and more!
 And as our Editor-In-Chief likes to say: If you're going to go out: Wash Ya Damn Hands, Wear Ya Damn Mask, hit the links below, and plan your week accordingly!

 Jump to: Multi-Day | Monday | Tuesday | Wednesday | Thursday